Acclime helps you set up, manage & advance your business in China and beyond.

 - The second copy is intended to be used by the consumer when they use the invoice to get a deduction or reimbursement for their expenses

 This formal receipt is important when conducting business of any kind in China.
-However, when relying on this type of accounting, there are risks for fraud.
+However, when relying on this type of accounting, there are risks of fraud.
 That is why it is so important to have a reliable team to be able to help verify tax receipts.
 Verification is an important step in maintaining thoroughly checked and certified accounts.
 Here at Acclime, we have teams of experts who are practiced in their verification skills and will make sure your company records are maintained according to accounting standards.

 Acclime is a premier provider of professional formation, accounting, tax, HR & advisory services in China.
 We focus on providing high-quality outsourcing and consulting services to our international clients in China and throughout the region.